pyrmont/argy-bargy/api.md

 can have the following keys:

 * `:about` - Message describing the program at a high level.
-* `:usages` - Collection of usage samples to be used in the usage message.
+* `:usages` - Collection of usage examples to be used in the usage message.
-  If no samples are provided, one will be generated automatically based on the provided rules.
+  If no examples are provided, one will be generated automatically based on the provided rules.
 * `:opts` - Message printed immediately prior to listing of options.
 * `:params` - Message printed immediately prior to listing of parameters.
 * `:rider` - Message printed at the end of the usage message.